 My name is Sarah Harrier.
-I am a fully licensed marriage and family therapist specializing in individual, couples, and family therapy, and I maintain a private practice in Brighton, Michigan.
+I am a fully licensed marriage and family therapist, and certified clinical trauma professional, specializing in individual, couples, and family therapy.
+I maintain a private practice in Brighton, Michigan.

 I earned a bachelor's degree in psychology from Alma College before moving to the State of Washington to pursue a master's degree in marriage and family therapy from Seattle Pacific University.

-I practice from an eclectic approach, which incorporates cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), solution-focused therapy, experiential therapy, client-centered therapy, and strength-based therapy.
+I practice from an eclectic approach, which incorporates cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), internal family systems model (IFS), solution-focused therapy, experiential therapy, client-centered therapy, and strength-based therapy.

-My hobbies and interests include: spending time with my husband, son, and animals (2 Great Danes and 2 cats), crocheting, reading, and exercising.
+My hobbies and interests include: spending time with my husband, son, and animals (1 Great Dane and 2 cats), crocheting, reading, and exercising.